thetinygoat/thetinygoat/README.md

 Hi, I'm Sachin.
 I am currently a 3rd-year student at NSIT.
 I like to work on interesting problems ranging from web development to machine learning and everything in between.

 ### 🔭 Currently working on
-Currently, I'm working on dictX, it is an in-memory data structure store.
-If you are interested or like the project give it a 🌟.
+Currently, I'm working on DictX, it is an in-memory data store.
+If you like the project do give it a 🌟.
 New contributors are always welcome 😁

 **Repo link:** https://github.com/thetinygoat/dictX